scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

   of the estimator, the threshold is set with the method `set_default_threshold` on the trainset.

-- **manual**: calling `set_threshold`, the user can manually set the threshold to a particular value.
+- **manual**: calling `set_threshold` will set the threshold to a particular value.

-- **calibrated**: calling `calibrate_threshold`, the user can calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score...).
+- **calibrated**: calling `calibrate_threshold` will calibrate the threshold to achieve a particular score on a validation set, the score being among the classical scores for classification (accuracy, f1 score...).

 See also: `sklearn.calibration`.